-On the November 2nd, 1969 the tug sank with all six hands off the coast of North Carolina.
-However in 1972, her wreck was discovered, salvaged, and refurbished by DonJon Marine Incorporated of Hillside, New Jersey.
+On November 2nd, 1969 the tug sank with all six hands off the coast of North Carolina.
+However in 1972, her wreck was discovered, salvaged, and refurbished by the DonJon Marine Company of Hillside, New Jersey.

-In 1980, the tug was acquired by DonJon Marine Incorporated of Hillside, New Jersey.
+In 1980, the tug was acquired by the DonJon Marine Company Incorporated of Hillside, New Jersey.
 Where she was renamed as the Tracy Anne Witte.

 In 1983, she was acquired by the Eklof Marine Corporation of Staten Island, New York.
 Where she was renamed as the Thor.

-In 1999, the tug was acquired by McAllister Towing and Transportation of New York, New York.
+In 1999, the tug was acquired by the McAllister Towing and Transportation Company of New York, New York.
 Where she was renamed as the Mary L. McAllister.

-Powered by a single EMD 20-645-E3A turbo main engine.
-With a Falk reduction gear at a ratio of 6.552:1.
-Turning a single propeller mounted in a kort nozzle, with a flanking rudder.
+Powered by a single, EMD 20-645-E3A turbo, diesel engine.
+With a Falk reduction gear, at a ratio of 6.552:1.
+Turning a single, fixed pitch, propeller mounted in a kort nozzle, with a flanking rudder.
 For a rated 4,000 horsepower.